kjugi/best-before-app/README.md

 - Checkbox with disabling expire date field from required field to optional
 - Firebase fetching data
 - Firebase sending data
+- Firebase connection and auth

 ## When reach this point we have ready app for presentation.
 What's TODO later:
+- Fix router
-- Firebase connection and auth
+- Adjust login and register views
 - Firebase hosting or simillar to go live
 - Add compact view and full view on homepage
 - Firebase sending images